mollie/mollie-JTL/README.md

 Receive payments from European customers with ease.
 Mollie provides payment methods at higly competitive rates.
 Only pay per transaction and no hidden fees.

-Choose the best payment provider available for your online PrestaShop store.
+Choose the best payment provider available for your online JTL-Shop.
 Create your merchant account at [Mollie.com](https://www.mollie.com/).
 Download and install the Mollie PrestaShop payment module and start receiving online payments now!

 ## Made and maintained by [WebStollen](https://www.webstollen.de/). ##